FUSED-Wind/fusedwind-gui/README.md

 If all tests passed you should see an "OK".

+## Documentation

+SEAM is documented with Sphinx, and you can build the complete documentation for SEAM and all its sum-models by typing make from this directory:

+    $ make

+To view it in a web-browser, open the file ``_build/html/index.html`` or on Linux and Mac type:

+    $ open _build/html/index.html

 ## Examples

 Examples of how to run SEAM can be found in XX